 - Scratching at their eyes when there is debris on their lens (i.e. sand, toxins or chemicals).

-- Running off leash through dense bushes or forests
+- Running off leash through dense bushes, forests or very sandy areas.

 In more severe cases of trauma to the eye, deep abrasions to layers of the cornea can lead to corneal ulcers, a very painful condition.
 Most dogs will rub the affected eye(s) with a paw or on the ground to try and relieve the pain, and there may be a discharge from the eye(s).

 Canine cataracts occur when the inside of the lens becomes cloudy due to the breaking down of proteins.
 Cataracts can partially or completely block light from passing through, and vision cannot be processed.
 Most dogs with cataracts can still see shapes and shadows, but it is like looking through a frosted window or a muddy windshield.

-Cataracts are often characterized by cloudiness just beyond the pupils (the hole in the center of the iris), but it is easy for pet owners to mistake nuclear sclerosis (a normal change in the lens associated with aging) for cataracts.
+Cataracts are often characterized by cloudiness just beyond the pupils (the hole in the center of the iris), but it is easy for pet parents to mistake nuclear sclerosis (a normal change in the lens associated with aging) for cataracts.

 With a thorough eye exam, your veterinarian will be able to distinguish the difference.
 If your dog tends to bump into things, however, it is likely that he is developing cataracts.

 Age is not the only inciting factor for cataracts: hereditary diseases and the development of diabetes can also cause cataracts.
 Endocrine problems like diabetes can occur in middle-aged dogs, and hereditary diseases can affect very young puppies in some cases.

 Dry eyes occur when the tear glands of one or both eyes do not produce enough tears to produce a protective film over the corneas.
 While some cloudy eyes look like there are actual clouds inside the eyes, some appear as if something is covering the eye.
 Since tears are essential for overall eye health, insufficient tear production also affects how the eye receives nutrients.